What is sexual assault?

 Get medical help

-If you’ve been sexually assaulted, it's possible to get medical support.
+If you’ve been sexually assaulted, it's highly recommended that you seek medical support.
 If you decide to, try to get to a hospital or health centre where they can give you appropriate medical care.

 If someone has assaulted you, you may not feel confident about what to do next.
 Trust your instincts.
 Remember that it’s never okay for someone to assault you for any reason.